zskyfall/Signature-Service/README.md

 ## Endpoints

 ### 1. Sign Payment:
-Returns the Returns signature and associated information such as: message, message hash, v, r, s.
+Returns the signature and associated information such as: message, message hash, v, r, s.

 ```
 POST: /sign-payment